The following outlines FM’s services provided and guidance in support of the University of Minnesota Sunrise Plan

 - FM Maroon Standards continue for cleaning: clinics daily, research labs 3x/week, offices weekly.

-- In partnership with other University departments, FM is planning for the resumption of operations including classrooms, study areas, and teaching and computer labs.
+- FM is supplying scheduled general purpose and departmental classrooms and study spaces with disinfectant pop-up wipes.
+In partnership with other University departments, FM continues planning for the resumption of operations including classrooms, study areas, and teaching and computer labs.

 For areas with confirmed or reported COVID-19 cases, see University Health & Safety - Cleaning Work Areas Occupied by a COVID-19 Case.